 At this stage leave out any of the smaller bends and curves that the rose flowers usually have.
 These will be added in later steps.

 Draw the “front” set of sepals (small leaves at the bottom of the flower) with pointy ends curving slightly downwards.
-You can draw two of them pointing towards the sides with one pointing more towards the viewer.
+You can draw two of them pointing towards the sides and one pointing more towards the viewer.

 Step 3 – Draw the Back Petals & Sepals